The French Socialist Party has elected a pro-basic income politician, Benoît Hamon, as its candidate for the presidential election this spring.

 This proposal drew sharp criticism from the pro-business Valls, who (despite earlier statements) instead offered a “decent income” of 800 euro a month, targeted solely at the worst-off.
 This would involve simplifying the French welfare system, but maintaining means-testing.

 Hamon’s success has been compared to that of Jeremy Corbyn in the UK, as both represent a return to socialist values within parties that have been moving ever closer to the political center.
-Hamon’s platform also includes a tax on robots to fund the basic income, reductions in working hours and the legalisation of cannabis.
+Hamon’s platform also includes a tax on robots to fund the basic income, reductions in working hours.

 Now Hamon will face a hard battle to win the presidential election against his rivals.
 The Socialist Party has lost a massive number of supporters under the mandate of President Hollande and is expected to be a big loser in the upcoming election.

 According to the most recent polls, Hamon would only receive 15% of the votes, in fourth position behind Front National’s Le Pen (25%), Conservative Fillon (22%) and Centrist Macron (21%), but ahead of the radical-leftist Mélenchon (10%).
 This estimate is, however, much higher than earlier polls suggested, which had predicted Hamon to receive only up to 6% of the votes if he were to become the Socialist candidate.

 The first round of the presidential election will take place on 23 April.